-We were psyched to talk to a very creative mind for issue 10 of KrakMag.
+We were psyched to talk to two very creative minds for issue 10 of KrakMag.
 Richard Hart is the great SF based photographer who put together the insane work behind Push Periodical.
 He teamed up with VX master Zach Chamberlain to produce the Bright Moments video which we included in the SF-Tokyo KrakBox.
-Discover a bit more about Richard below. k.
+Discover a bit more about Richard and Zach below. k.

 Where are you from initially?

 RH: I’m from a little village in England.
 It’s quiet, there are horses hanging about.